Last updated 16 February 2026

 The general settled law was that the Crown could not appeal against a not guilty verdict.
 Further, once a person was acquitted it was not possible to retry the person (the Rule against Double Jeopardy).
 However, ch 68 of the Criminal Code allows for the Director of Public Prosecutions to apply for a retrial in charges of murder where there is fresh and compelling evidence, or of offences punishable for life or 25 years or more if it meets the definition of a tainted acquittal.
+There is currently a Bill before the Queensland Parliament to extend the scope of the court to allow retrials in instances where errors associated with DNA had incorrectly affected the original trial.
+There are numerous issues to be resolved with this draft at the time of writing.

 Appeals are generally decided on the issues arising from the evidence at trial.
 However, the court may receive further evidence if necessary or expedient in the interests of justice (s 671B(1) Criminal Code).